Synvya/sdk/examples/basic_merchant/README.md

 - Publish stalls and products to Nostr
 - Remove stalls and products from Nostr

-Ask the merchant `what tools do you have?` to see the available tools and their descriptions.
+Ask the merchant agent `what tools do you have?` to see the available tools and their descriptions.